-Upon the disposition or deemed disposition of a unit (including a redemption, and, in particular, a redemption effected as part of a switch of units from one Fund to another or pursuant to a SWP), the unitholder will realize a capital gain (or a capital loss) to the extent that the proceeds of disposition of the unit, net of reasonable expenses of disposition, exceed (or are exceeded by) the unitholder's adjusted cost base of the unit as determined for the purposes of the Tax Act.
+Upon the disposition or deemed disposition of a unit (including a redemption, and, in particular, a redemption effected as part of a switch of units from one Fund to another mutual fund managed by the Manager or pursuant to a SWP), the unitholder will realize a capital gain (or a capital loss) to the extent that the proceeds of disposition of the unit, net of reasonable expenses of disposition, exceed (or are exceeded by) the unitholder's adjusted cost base of the unit as determined for the purposes of the Tax Act.
 For the purpose of determining the adjusted cost base of a unit to a unitholder, when the unit is acquired, the cost of the newly acquired unit will be averaged with the adjusted cost base of all units of the same class of the same Fund owned by the unitholder as capital property immediately before that time.
-One-half of any capital gains realized will be included in computing the income of an individual as taxable capital gains and one-half of any capital loss ("allowable capital loss") sustained must be deducted against taxable capital gains for the year.
+The cost of units that have been acquired on the reinvestment of a distribution will generally be equal to the amount of the distribution.
+The cost of units that have been acquired on a reclassification will be the same as the adjusted cost base of the units of the Fund reclassified immediately before the reclassification.
+Subject to the 2024 Budget Proposals discussed above, one-half of any capital gains realized will be included in computing the income of an individual as taxable capital gains and one-half of any capital loss ("allowable capital loss") sustained must be deducted against taxable capital gains for the year.
 Allowable capital losses for a taxation year in excess of taxable capital gains may be carried back and deducted in any of the three preceding taxation years or carried forward and deducted in any subsequent taxation year against taxable capital gains in accordance with the provisions of the Tax Act.

-Holders of Class F units should consult their own tax advisors regarding the deductibility of any fees paid directly by the holder to the Manager in their particular circumstances.
+Unitholders of Class F units should consult their own tax advisors regarding the deductibility of any fees paid directly by the unitholder to the Manager in their particular circumstances.

 Individual unitholders are generally subject to an alternative minimum tax.
 In general terms, net income of a Fund paid or payable to a unitholder will not increase the unitholder's liability under the Tax Act for alternative minimum tax.
 However, amounts designated as, or deemed to be, net realized capital gains or taxable dividends from taxable Canadian corporations paid or payable to a unitholder by the Fund or taxable capital gains realized on the disposition of units by the unitholder may increase the unitholder's liability, if any, for alternative minimum tax under the Tax Act.
+The 2024 Budget Proposals would, if enacted, amend the alternative minimum tax to increase the tax rate, raise the exemption and broaden the tax base.

-Units held by Registered Plans
+Units Held by Registered Plans

-The Manager has advised counsel that each Fund currently qualifies as a "mutual fund trust" under the Tax Act and (except in the case of the Dividend Fund, the Bond Fund, the Monthly Income Fund, the Balanced Portfolio and the Conservative Portfolio) is a registered investment under the Tax Act.
+The Manager has advised counsel that each Fund currently qualifies, or is expected to qualify or be deemed to qualify at all times, as a "mutual fund trust" under the Tax Act and (except in the case of the Dividend Fund, the Bond Fund, the Monthly Income Fund, the Balanced Portfolio and the Conservative Portfolio) is, or has applied to be registered with effect from the inception of such Fund as, a registered investment under the Tax Act.
 Accordingly, units of each Fund are qualified investments for registered plans, so long as each Fund qualifies or is deemed to qualify as a mutual fund trust or qualifies as a registered investment under the Tax Act, as applicable.